 The KB Allele

 The K locus in dogs has gained the ability to meddle with pigment type switching several thousand years ago[4].
-The dominant KB allele at this gene locus can prohibit agouti gene expression[1].
+More specifically, the dominant KB allele can fully prevent agouti gene expression[1].

 Since KB is a dominant trait, one copy is enough to produce a solid dark phenotype.